Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Introduction

 Pairwise comparison data has been extensively studied in the statistics and machine learning literature, with numerous models and methods developed.
 We refer readers to \cite{cattelan2012models} for a practical overview of the field.
 Theoretical properties of the BT model were first established in \cite{simons1999asymptotics}.
 These results were later extended to likelihood-based and spectral estimators, as well as other parametric extensions, with various losses and sparsity levels \citep{yan2012sparse,shah_etal-2016-JoMR,Sahand_etal-2017-OR,chen2019spectral,han2020asymptotic,chen2022partial}.
 More recently, \cite{Han_etal-2023-JASA} propose a general framework covering most parametric models satisfying strong stochastic transitivity, establishing uniform consistency results under sparse and heterogeneous settings.

-Our development is also closely related to the literature on generalized low-rank and approximate low-rank models \citep{cai2013max,davenport_etal-2014,cai2016matrix,Chen_Li_Zhang-2020-JASA,chen_Li-2022-Biometrika,chen_Li-2024-JoMR,lee_chen-2024-arXiv}.
+Our development is also closely related to the literature on generalized low-rank and approximate low-rank models \citep{cai2013max,davenport_etal-2014,cai2016matrix,Chen_Li_Zhang-2020-JASA,chen_Li-2022-Biometrika,chen_Li-2024-JoMR,lee2026latent}.
 While our asymptotic results and error bounds build on techniques from these works, the parameter matrix in the current work differs in that it has a skew-symmetric structure.
-This structure, which arises naturally from pairwise comparison data, leads to dependent data entries and distinguishes our setting from typical low-rank models.
-To address this, tailored analysis is performed to establish rigorous theoretical results.
+This structure, which arises naturally from pairwise comparison data, yields dependent entries and distinguishes our setting from typical low-rank models.
+To address this, a tailored analysis is performed to establish rigorous theoretical results.

 The rest of the paper is organized as follows.
 Section \ref{sect: Generalised approximate low-rank model for pairwise comparison data} describes the setting, introduces the general approximate low-rank model, and proposes our estimator.
 Section \ref{sect: Theoretical results} establishes the theoretical properties of the proposed estimator, including results on convergence and optimality.
 In Section \ref{sect: computation}, we provide an algorithm for solving the optimization problem of the proposed estimator.
 Section \ref{sect: simulation} verifies the theoretical findings and compares the proposed model with the BT model using simulations.
 Section \ref{sect: real data} applies the proposed method to two real datasets to explore the presence of intransitivity in sports and e-sports.
-Finally, we conclude with discussions in Section \ref{sect: Discussions}, and the appendix provides detailed proofs of our main results.
+Finally, we conclude with discussions in Section \ref{sect: Discussions}.
+Additional theoretical results are presented in Appendix~\ref{app: additional theoretical results}, detailed proofs of the main results are given in Appendix~\ref{app: Proof of Theoretical Results}, and additional simulation results are reported in Appendix~\ref{app: Additional Simulation Results}.